nt246/physalia-lcwgs/day_2/markdowns/04_snp.md

 **EXERCISE**

 Estimate derived allele frequencies for all populations of interest using a likelihood approach, without relying on genotype calls.
-What is the difference compared to what previously estimated?
+What is the difference compared to what previously estimated by counting genotypes?

 ----------------------------------